Please note that the website might not function correctly using an outdated browser. We recommend updating your browser

 The Sampo Group companies' Boards of Directors decide on one-year company-specific short-term incentive programs separately each year and on cash payouts from the programs in the following year.
 The Group Executive Committee members participate in one-year company-specific short-term incentive programs, where the payout is triggered by the operative result of each division and the outcome is determined on the basis of the Sampo Group result, individual performance, and where applicable, the business area or division result.
 The maximum amount that can be paid to the Group Executive Committee members from the programs corresponds to nine months' fixed salary.
 Part of the payout shall be deferred for at least three years as required in the regulatory framework applicable to each Sampo Group company.

-At payout from the 2017:1 scheme, the Group Executive Committee members are obliged to purchase Sampo A shares with 50 per cent of each instalment after deducting income tax and other comparable charges.
+At payout from the 2017:1 and the 2020:1 schemes, the Group Executive Committee members are obliged to purchase Sampo A shares with 50 per cent of each instalment after deducting income tax and other comparable charges.
 The shares are subject to disposal restrictions for three years, after which the Board of Directors shall decide on the possible release.

 In addition to the statutory pension schemes in the country of residence, the Group Executive Committee members are entitled to supplementary pension schemes, of which part are of a defined benefit type and part of a defined contribution type.
 The Finnish Group Executive Committee members are entitled to a lifetime defined benefit pension from the age of 60.
 The pension benefit is 60 per cent of the pensionable salary.
 The pensionable salary includes fixed salary, fringe benefits, holiday pay and short-term incentives and is calculated as an average of two out of the four last full years, where the best and the worst year are left out.
 The start of the pension can be postponed until the age of 68.

 The Swedish Group Executive Committee members are entitled to a defined contribution pension.
 The premium corresponds to 38 per cent of the fixed annual salary and 25 per cent of the annual paid short-term incentive.
 The retirement age is 65.